change-metrics/monocle/README.md

 You should be able to access the web UI at <http://localhost:8080>.

-After a change in the configuration file, the api and crawler services need to be restarted:
+After a change in the configuration file, the crawler-legacy service need to be restarted:

 ```ShellSession
 $ docker-compose restart crawler-legacy